The science of B2B cold email subjects that convert (+ examples)

 To catch the decision-makers, grab them right away - or else your message will be forgotten.

-Your subject line should also be short enough to appear in full on mobile.
-A subject line that looks like this on the recipient's desktop:
+Your email headline text should also be short enough to appear in full on mobile.
+A subject line that looks like this on the recipient’s desktop:

-Make your subject lines 8 words or less, and put the most powerful words at the beginning.
+Limit your subject lines to 8 words or less, and put the most powerful words at the beginning.

 Tip 2: Write personalized subject lines